nicklockwood/SwiftFormat/README.md

 What is this?
 ----------------

-SwiftFormat is a code library and command line tool for reformatting swift code.
+SwiftFormat is a code library and command-line tool for reformatting swift code.

 It applies a set of rules to the formatting and space around the code, leaving the meaning intact.